antonkulikov401/tree/README.md

     └── file3

 1 directory, 4 files
+foo@bar:~$ ./autotest ./tree 3 10
+OK: Passed 10 tests!
 ```
 The program takes arbitrary number of arguments and has no additional options.
 Given no arguments, `tree` recursively lists all files and subdirectories in the current directory.
 If arguments are provided, `tree` lists content of the given directories in sequence.
-After listing, `tree` prints the total number of found files and directories.
+After listing, `tree` prints the total number of found files and directories.\
+Autotest takes three arguments - path to the executable of `tree`, the depth of tests and the number of tests.